YouCanTouCan/constitution_change/constitution.md

 The **President** of the OSC will be required to oversee basic functioning of the organization.
-The President will remain in charge of deciding meeting times, locations, and topics; of establishing or disestablishing social media accounts and virtual social groups; of representing the OSC both in and out of the OSU campus.
+The President will remain in charge of deciding meeting times, locations, and topics; of establishing or disestablishing social media accounts and virtual social groups; of representing the OSC both in and out of the OSU campus; of assisting in the maintenance of the organization's digital assets.

 The **Vice President** of the OSC will assist the President in the functioning club, and be delegated individual roles when appropriate and agreed upon.
-The Vice President will remain in charge of providing secondary opinions to the President regarding decisions on organization and meetings; of assisting the President in their duties pertaining to the regular functioning of the organization.
+The Vice President will remain in charge of providing secondary opinions to the President regarding decisions on organization and meetings; of assisting the President in their duties pertaining to the regular functioning of the organization; of assisting in the maintenance of the organization's digital assets.

 The **Treasurer** of the OSC will manage and oversee all financial accounts and duties of the OSC.
-The Treasurer will remain in charge of overseeing and approving spending when necessary; of maintained detailed records of organization cashflow.
+The Treasurer will remain in charge of overseeing and approving spending when necessary; of maintained detailed records of organization cashflow; of assisting in the maintenance of the organization's digital assets.

 ### Section II - Voting and Tenure